kotx/menhera/README.md

 Menhera allows your [MyAnimeList](https://myanimelist.net) OAuth2 app to receive auth codes without hosting your own server.

 ## How do I use Menhera?
+**First of all please please please fork this repo first.
+Using my repo as a redirect uri is a gaping security hole because you don't control it.**

-Add the following redirect URL to your application: https://kotx.github.io/menhera/auth.html
+Add the following redirect URL to your application: https://YOUR_USERNAME.github.io/menhera/auth.html

 The page will provide a code and state that are provided in this format: `code:state`.